FrederikHartung/pokeRogueBot/README_changelog.md

 ## 2.3 Work in Progress
 - added persisting of all encountered items in the modifier shop
 - added calculation of pokemon catch rate
+- added api to activate or deactivate the bot

 ## 2.2
 - updated reading of modifier shop items